-The Cotswolds AONB Management Plan 2018-2023, which is a material consideration in planning decision making, identifies the Cotswold escarpment, including views from and to the AONB, as being two of the AONB's 'special qualities' along with the tranquillity of the area and its dark skies.
+The Cotswolds AONB Management Plan 2018-2023, which is a material consideration in planning decision making, identifies the tranquillity of the area and its dark skies as two of its 'special qualities'.
 The special qualities of the AONB are those aspects of the area's natural beauty which make the area distinctive and which are valuable, especially at a national level.
 They are also the key attributes on which the priorities for the AONB's conservation, enhancement and management should be based.